Black hole spacetimes with dark matter spikes: Energy-momentum tensor and backreaction effects: Theoretical framework for DM spikes

 In this paper, for the DM halo we employ the Hernquist profile \cite{Hernquist:1990be}

-where $a$ is a lengthscale denoting the radius containing a mass of $M/4$.
+where $a$ is a length scale denoting the radius containing a mass of $M/4$.
 The parameters of the Hernquist model for the Milky Way are fitted in \cite{Eadie:2015}, which gives $M=1.55 \times 10^{12} M_{\odot}$ and $a=16.9 \,\textrm{kpc}$.
 We adopt the mass of the BH at the center of the Milky Way as $M_{BH}=4\times 10^{6} M_{\odot}$.
-In the geometric units, the ratio of the above quantities is The corresponding relative potential and the mass distribution of the Hernquist profile is given by
+In the geometric units, the ratio of the above quantities is